 The only complaint with Slow is that it is so natural that the final twenty-five minutes (with a hastily-created conflict) feel a little forced.
 Otherwise, Marija Kavtaradze has made an admirable romantic drama – slow-moving but tender.
 And its power comes from the way it portrays asexual relationships.
 At one point, Dovydas says to Elena, “I don’t think there’s one correct way of being together.”
 It is a statement she agrees with and one the film seeks to show as it builds their romance.
 There is no such thing as an identical bond or couple.
 Even if the film hits the typical beats from a normal love story, Kavtaradze demonstrates how each romantic journey can have its distinct parts.
 Slow is a celebration of a different way to love and a film worth seeing at Sundance 2023.

-Slow premiered at the Sundance Film Festival on January 21, 2023 and will open at the IFC Center in New York on May 3, 2024 and at Laemmle Royal in LA on May 10.
-The film will be released in UK & Irish Cinemas on May 24.
+Slow premiered at the Sundance Film Festival on January 21, 2023 and opened at the IFC Center in New York on May 3, 2024 and at Laemmle Royal in LA on May 10.
+The film was released in UK & Irish Cinemas on May 24.